 Choosing a medically supported drug and alcohol detox program helps protect a person from relapse and keeps them safe as their body adjusts to sobriety.
 During medical detox, trained clinicians may administer medications that reduce or prevent withdrawal symptoms and cravings.
 Compassionate support and encouragement keep a person focused on their recovery goals in the moments when detox becomes difficult.

 Not everyone will require this stage of treatment, however, those who are addicted to alcohol, benzodiazepines or opioids may benefit the most from drug and alcohol detox.
 Methadone and buprenorphine (Suboxone) are two medications frequently used to treat people dependent on heroin, prescription painkillers or other opioids.

 Inpatient drug and alcohol rehab is an intensive level of care for people who have a moderate to severe addiction or an addiction to two or more drugs (polydrug addiction).
 A Michigan inpatient addiction treatment program is also a good resource for anyone who has recently relapsed and would benefit from an opportunity to rebuild important recovery principles.

-One of the greatest benefits of a Michigan inpatient addiction treatment program is the residential setting.
+One of the greatest benefits of a Michigan inpatient addiction treatment program in the residential setting.
 This environment helps to keep residents inspired and accountable on a daily basis.
-Living on site gives a person access to round-the-clock support.
+Living on-site gives a person access to round-the-clock support.
 It also provides more opportunities to build supportive peer relationships, an important element of a strong recovery.

 While short-term programs are typically 28 to 30 days, a person can also choose from 60-, 90- or 120-day programs.
 Long-term options also include programs lasting a year or longer.